LeadershipScientificSoftware/LeadershipScientificSoftware.github.io/Meeting10.md

 - What are some long-term opportunities and constraints on leverage and complementarity?

-**Why attend:** To discuss the feasibility, strategies, and opportunities for improved leverage and complementarity of agency and industry.
+**Why attend:** To discuss the opportunities and strategies for improved leverage and complementarity of laboratory, university, and industry scientific software efforts.

 **Slides:** [LSSw-Panel10.pdf](files/LSSwMeeting10Panel.pdf)